chopraamhk/chopraamhk/README.md

 - 🤓 A PhD candidate in the SFI Centre for Research Training in Genomics Data Science Programme at the University of Galway, Ireland. <br/>
 - 🫀🧬 My research dives into genes, ageing, and aortic health, as I explore genetic variations and their impact on the cellular makeup of the aorta. <br/>
 - 📫 Please feel free to reach out to me at m.chopra1@universityofgalway.ie (primary) or mehak.chopra@yale.edu  <br/><br/>
-- ⚡Topic of my research: <br/>
-  👉🏼 So, the aorta, also known as the largest blood vessel in your body, is about 2.5 cm wide and looks like a garden hose.
-But when an aneurysm forms, it can expand to the size of a grapefruit! 🤯 I just work to know the mechanism behind why the garden hose expands to the size of a grapefruit. <br/><br/>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mehak-chopra)